vmwhoami/natour/readme.md

-# The natour app
+# The Natour app

 The goal of this project is to learn how to build apis with node

 This project covers the following

 - Installing the node dependencies
 - Performing CRUD operations
-- Understanding the how the backend works
+- Understanding the how the back end works.

 ## Built With